openethereum/openethereum.github.io/JSONRPC-parity-module.md

 ### parity_versionInfo

-Provides information about running version of Parity.
+Provides information about running version of the client.

 #### Parameters